eswlab/orphan-prediction/scripts/downstream/README.md

-# Evaluate predictions
+# Downstream analysis for Evaluating predictions

+1. Run [`Mikado Compare`](runMikadoCompare.sh) to compare prediction with known annotation

+2. Run [`Salmon`](salmon.sh) to quantify predictions

+3. Run [`Ribotricer`](ribo_analysis.sh) to verify translation signal for predicted protein coding genes

-1. Run `BUSCO` to see how well the conserved genes are represented in your final predictions
+4. Run [`BUSCO`](busco.md) to see how well the conserved genes are represented in your final predictions

-2. Run `OrthoFinder` to find and annotate orthologs present in your predictions
+5. Run [`OrthoFinder`](orthofinder.md) to find and annotate orthologs present in your predictions

-3. Run `phylostratR` to find orphan genes in your predictions
+6. Run [`phylostratR`](phylostratr.md) to find orphan genes in your predictions

-4. Add functional annotation to your genes using homology and `InterProScan`
+7. You can also add functional annotation to your genes using homology and `InterProScan` (We didn't have this step in our paper).